paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-17a-congressional-budget-and-fiscal-operations.md

 (5) the public debt;

-(6) For 11 So in original.
-Probably should not be capitalized. purposes of Senate enforcement under this subchapter, outlays of the old-age, survivors, and disability insurance program established under title II of the Social Security Act [[42 U.S.C.
+(6) for purposes of Senate enforcement under this subchapter, outlays of the old-age, survivors, and disability insurance program established under title II of the Social Security Act [[42 U.S.C.
 401](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section401&num=0&edition=prelim) et seq.] for the fiscal year of the resolution and for each of the 4 succeeding fiscal years; and

-(7) For 1 purposes of Senate enforcement under this subchapter, revenues of the old-age, survivors, and disability insurance program established under title II of the Social Security Act (and the related provisions of the Internal Revenue Code of 1986 [[26 U.S.C.
+(7) for purposes of Senate enforcement under this subchapter, revenues of the old-age, survivors, and disability insurance program established under title II of the Social Security Act (and the related provisions of the Internal Revenue Code of 1986 [[26 U.S.C.
 1](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section1&num=0&edition=prelim) et seq.]) for the fiscal year of the resolution and for each of the 4 succeeding fiscal years.
-The concurrent resolution shall not include the outlays and revenue totals of the old age,22 So in original.
-Probably should be “old-age,”. survivors, and disability insurance program established under title II of the Social Security Act or the related provisions of the Internal Revenue Code of 1986 in the surplus or deficit totals required by this subsection or in any other surplus or deficit totals required by this subchapter.
+The concurrent resolution shall not include the outlays and revenue totals of the old-age, survivors, and disability insurance program established under title II of the Social Security Act or the related provisions of the Internal Revenue Code of 1986 in the surplus or deficit totals required by this subsection or in any other surplus or deficit totals required by this subchapter.

 **(b) Additional matters in concurrent resolution** The concurrent resolution on the budget may—

-(1) set forth, if required by subsection (f) of this section, the calendar year in which, in the opinion of the Congress, the goals for reducing unemployment set forth in section 4(b) of the Employment Act of 1946 [[15 U.S.C.
+(1) set forth, if required by subsection (f), the calendar year in which, in the opinion of the Congress, the goals for reducing unemployment set forth in section 4(b) of the Employment Act of 1946 [[15 U.S.C.
 1022a(b)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1022a/b&num=0&edition=prelim)] should be achieved;

 (2) include reconciliation directives described in [section 641 of this title](./chapter-17a-congressional-budget-and-fiscal-operations.md#section-641);